jfaccioni/clovars/README.md

 You also need to provide the necessary [settings files](settings).
 These files use the [TOML](https://toml.io/en/) syntax, which makes it easy to open and edit them in any text editor.

-[This folder](settings) has examples for the structure of the settings files. **CloVarS will likely run into errors if the settings are not in the proper format!**
+[This folder](settings) has examples for the structure of the settings files. **CloVarS will likely run into errors if the setting files have missing / wrong values!**
 ### Run CloVarS
 ```shell
 clovars run <path-to-run-settings> <path-to-colonies>